 This course includes topics to be chosen from the literature of 1900 to the present.
+Credit Hours: 3 Prerequisite: One 200-level literature course

 ENG 434 From the Mountains to the Sea: The Literature of Georgia

 This course provides an examination of significant poetry, prose, and dramatic works by Georgia authors, with emphasis upon writings from the twentieth century.